 Five Guys and a Shoe Box

 In 1967, several ODOT employees decided they wanted to help each other save money and obtain loans in a way that would return money to them, not to the bankers.
 With $100 and a shoebox (or so folklore tells us), our credit union was formed.

 According to the original articles of incorporation, the purpose of this new credit union was to: “promote thrift and to provide credit for its members” and eligibility was open to “all employees and their families (if living in the same household) of the Ohio Department of Highways and retired employees who were members at the time of retirement.” (from original bylaws, July 1967)

-While we outgrew the shoebox long ago and now enjoy a rich field of membership encompassing the Ohio Departments of Transportation, Department of Public Safety, and Youth Services; sectors within Public & Private Transportation; Transportation Research Center; twelve counties across central Ohio, we remain true to our original purpose: providing products, services, and programs that our members need so they can continue to enjoy rich, fulfilled lives.
+While we outgrew the shoebox long ago and now enjoy a rich field of membership encompassing the Ohio Departments of Transportation, Department of Public Safety, and Youth Services; sectors within Public & Private Transportation; Transportation Research Center; more than 10 counties across central Ohio, we remain true to our original purpose: providing products, services, and programs that our members need so they can continue to enjoy rich, fulfilled lives.

 How We Do It?